 For the elderly, depression affects 6.5 million of the 35 million adults over the age of 65.
 The senior population accounts for 20% of all suicides, the highest success rate belongs to senior men.
 Depression is the leading factor to seniors attempting suicide.
 Those statistics are staggering and chances are either you or someone you know suffers from depression or another mental health condition.

-May is National Mental Health Awareness month.
-A month dedicated to raising awareness for mental illness, providing educational resources, as well as reducing the stigma attached to mental illness.
+October 10th is Mental Health Day, a day dedicated to raising awareness for mental illness, providing educational resources, as well as reducing the stigma attached to mental illness.
 Take some time to recognize the warning signs of depression as well as the signs of suicide.

 Warning Signs of Depression:

 - Insomnia or excessive sleeping

 - Feelings of hopelessness or worthlessness

 - Difficulty concentrating

 If your or your loved one exhibits these warning signs of depression, seek medical and professional help.
 Depression is not a normal sign of aging and there are treatment options available.

 In addition to the warning signs of depression, it is important to pay attention for the following behaviors (suicide warning signs from SAVE- Suicide Awareness Voices of Education).